 If you like books like this, or are interested in the crazy adventures of a micro publisher trying to get out books like ours, subscribe to this website.
 Once a month, you'll get a newsletter about literary events, our latest books, information from the world of micro-publishing, and cute photos of the Claret Press pets.

-You can order Claret Press books in any bookshop or via eplatforms like Book Depository
+You can order Claret Press books from any bookshop or via eplatforms like Bookshop.org and Amazon.

 Submitting to Claret Press

 If you're interested in submitting to Claret Press, send us a cover letter and a 25 page writing sample.
 Our email address is email@example.com.
 We'll try to get back to you in a few weeks.

 WE ARE NOT ACCEPTING SUBMISSIONS AT THIS POINT